Bus monitor bullying video

 "Making The Bus Monitor Cry" is one of three videos filmed in June 2012 which focused on a bus monitor, who was targeted for bullying by four seventh graders attending Greece Athena Middle School.
 The video went viral and received numerous video responses and news coverage.
-A donation campaign was launched for the victim.
+A donation campaign titled, “Let’s Give Karen The Bus Monitor a Vacation,” was launched for the victim.

 Background

 The bus monitor, Karen Huff Klein (68 at the time of the filming) was an employee of the Greece Central School District in Upstate New York.
 After serving 20 years as a bus driver, Klein had been a bus monitor for 3 years.

 Klein, at the time of the incident, had been a widow since 1995 and had eight grandchildren; she was partly deaf and used a hearing aid.